-To benchmark our scheme, we numerically solve the full quantum evolution describing a measurement of the symmetrized density autocorrelation function~$S_{nn}(t, \waitingtime)$ ($B = A = n$) for a thermal state~$\rho_T = \exp ( - H_0 / \kb T ) / Z(T)$ in a Bose--Hubbard chain of ${L = 8}$ sites with periodic boundary conditions at unit filling.
-Here, $Z(T) = \Tr \exp ( - H_0 / \kb T )$ is the canonical partition sum, and the temperature $T$ is chosen such that the mean energy $\braket{H_0}_T = \Tr H_0 \rho_T$ corresponds to that of a Mott-insulating state.
+To benchmark our scheme, we numerically solve the full quantum evolution describing a measurement of $S_{BA}(t, \waitingtime)$ for a thermal state~$\rho_T = \exp ( - H_0 / \kb T ) / Z(T)$ in a Bose--Hubbard chain of ${L = 8}$ sites at unit filling and with periodic boundary conditions.
+Here, $Z(T) = \Tr [ \exp ( - H_0 / \kb T ) ]$ is the canonical partition sum, and the temperature $T$ is chosen such that the mean energy $\braket{H_0}_T = \Tr (H_0 \rho_T)$ corresponds to that of a Mott-insulating state.
 A thermal state is an ideal benchmark for our purposes since the temperature~$T$ is known and the \ac{fdr} is satisfied exactly, so any deviations from the \ac{fdr} indicate deficiencies of the method.